 - Other conditions – some cases of dizziness are due to underlying medical conditions such as low blood pressure, infection, some heart problems (such as cardiac arrhythmias) and hypoglycaemia (low blood sugar).
 Drugs that are used to treat conditions such as epilepsy, coronary heart disease and high blood pressure can also cause dizziness in some people.

 - Unknown causes – although a cause may not be found in some people, it does not necessarily mean that these people cannot be helped by the appropriate treatment.

 Diagnosis of dizziness and vertigo

 In trying to work out the cause of a person’s dizziness, investigations may include:

-- Medical history, including careful questioning about the nature of the symptoms
+- medical history, including careful questioning about the nature of the dizziness

 - CT or MRI scans of the inner ear or brain